Posted 5 years ago · 16 details

 In terms of visuals, I found the transitions of the cards to be quite confusing.
 They change depending on if you're swiping the card or tapping on the bottom buttons, which is odd considering they are functionally the same.
 My gut says the team is probably iterating towards a cleaner Tinder-style card where tapping and swiping will move the entire object in a consistent way.

-One of the best touches in Shorts is the commenting - rather than building a reverse-chron feed of comments, people can drag and arrange their notes exactly on the parts of the photo that catch their attention.
+One of the best touches in Shorts is the commenting - rather than building a reverse-chronological feed of comments, people can drag and arrange their notes exactly on the parts of the photo that catch their attention.
 It's a lot of fun to use and feels lightweight enough to encourage lots of engagement.

 Tapping on a comment explodes a playful heart, a la Periscope.
 It's a fun interaction, albeit not that discoverable, which makes it all the more exciting to find!